T-U-R-A/tura-coding-book/Concepts.typ

   })
 ]

-Note that the values in a fenwick tree are one-indexed, so there we be an empty element at `fenw[0]`.
+Note that the values in a Fenwick tree are one-indexed, so there we be an empty element at `fenw[0]`.

 #let idx1 = 5
 #let val = 4
 #let idx2 = 7
 #let i = idx1

 Hopefully the image made it clearer on how data is stored.
 The reason for storing data like this is because if you want to add a value to 1 element in the original array, you only need to update $O(log n)$ values in the Fenwick tree.
 And after doing this, you can find the sum in $O(log n)$.
 Say we wish to add #val to the #str(idx1)th index (one-indexed), we only need to update the
 #while i <= fenw.len(){
   str(i)+"th"
   if i + i.bit-and(-i) <= fenw.len() {